 Since 2005 Atlantia began a process of geographical diversification by acquiring the management of approximately 2,000 km of toll motorway in Brazil, Chile, India and Poland.

-The Group expands its presence in the airports sector in 2016, with the acquisition of Aéroports de la Côte d’Azur (ACA), the company that controls the airports of Nice, Cannes-Mandelieu and Saint Tropez.
+Atlantia entered the airport infrastructure sector in 2013 and operates the two airports of Rome (Fiumicino and Ciampino).
+The Group expanded its presence in the airports sector in 2016, acquiring Aéroports de la Côte d’Azur, the company that controls the airports of Nice, Cannes-Mandelieu and Saint Tropez.